AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 ![Query Editor with the syntax auto-complete toggle highlighted.](../images/ui/query-editor/auto-complete-toggle.png)

-Disabling this feature stops several metadata commands from being processed and providing recommendations that typically benefit the speed of the editor during query editing.
+Disabling this feature stops several metadata commands from being processed and providing recommendations that typically benefit the speed of the author when editing queries.

-When you use the toggle to enable the auto-complete feature, recommend suggestions for table and column names as well as SQL keywords become available after a short pause.
+When you use the toggle to enable the auto-complete feature, recommended suggestions for table and column names as well as SQL keywords become available after a short pause.
 A success message indicates the feature is active.

 If you disable the auto-complete feature, a page refresh is required for the feature to take effect.
 A dialog appears with three options when you disable the [!UICONTROL Syntax auto-complete] toggle :